hashicorp/terraform/website/guides/terraform-integration-program.html.md

 Infrastructure partners integrate by building and publishing a plugin called a Terraform [provider](https://www.terraform.io/docs/language/providers/index.html).
 Providers are executable binaries written in Go that communicate with Terraform Core over an RPC interface.
 The provider acts as a translation layer for transactions with external APIs, such as a public cloud service (AWS, GCP, Azure), a PaaS service (Heroku), a SaaS service (DNSimple, CloudFlare), or on-prem resources (vSphere).
 Providers work across Terraform OSS, Terraform Cloud and Terraform Enterprise.
 Refer to the [Terraform Provider Integrations documentation](https://www.terraform.io/guides/terraform-integration-program.html#terraform-provider-integrations) for more detail.

--> **Note:** Partners could be either workflow and/or infrastructure partners depending on their use cases.

 ## Terraform Provider Integrations